-Sales for Jill Abramson book not great during first week
+Sales for Jill Abramson book sluggish during first week

 NEW YORK (AP) — Days of relentless publicity, much of it unwanted, did not lead to many sales for Jill Abramson’s “Merchants of Truth.”

-The former New York Times executor editor’s media critique sold just over 2,800 copies during its first week of publication, according to numbers released Thursday by NPD BookScan.
+The former New York Times executor editor’s media critique sold just over 2,800 copies through its first week of publication, according to numbers released Thursday by NPD BookScan, which tracks around 85 percent of the print market.

-Abramson has faced allegations of lifting outside material without proper credit.
-She has promised to amend the text in future editions, but has been widely criticized for errors that someone of her journalistic standing should not have committed.
+The book came out Feb.
+5, and throughout the week Abramson addressed allegations of lifting outside material without proper credit, starting with several passages noted in a tweet by Vice News correspondent Michael C. Moynihan.

-BookScan tracks around 85 percent of the market for hardcover and paperback sales.
+Abramson promised to amend the text in future editions but has been widely criticized for making errors that someone of her standing should not have committed, especially in a book evaluating journalistic standards.

 Most Read Entertainment Stories